Calibre

 Virtual Libraries allow you to segment a massive collection into manageable tabs based on metadata queries.
 For instance, you can create a Virtual Library named 'Work Docs' with the search query `tag:manuals and format:pdf`.
 This adds a tab above your book list that, when clicked, instantly filters out your fiction novels, showing only relevant technical documentation.
 It prevents search overload and keeps professional and leisure reading separate within the same database.

 Dr. Aris, a history professor, manages thousands of journal articles and primary source PDFs.
 He uses Calibre's 'Watch Folder' feature to automatically import PDFs he saves to a specific Dropbox folder.
 Using the 'Fetch metadata' tool (Ctrl+D), he pulls DOI information and abstracts from online sources.
-He heavily utilizes the version 7 'Notes' feature to attach his own summaries and cross-reference links directly to the 'Author' and 'Subject' tags.
+He heavily uses the version 7 'Notes' feature to attach his own summaries and cross-reference links directly to the 'Author' and 'Subject' tags.
 Finally, he uses the Content Server to access these annotated papers on his iPad while working in the university archives.

 Sarah, a fiction editor, prefers reading on her Kindle Scribe but receives manuscripts in DOCX or EPUB formats which Kindles often mangle.
 She drops files into Calibre and uses a saved 'Conversion Preset' that automatically converts them to KFX or AZW3, embeds the cover art properly, and increases the base font size for readability.
 She then connects her Kindle via USB, and Calibre automatically detects the device, identifies which books are missing, and syncs the new conversions with a single click, bypassing Amazon's cloud delivery limitations.